 The effects are both beneficial to you, as well as your dog.
 It is just like us humans.
 I would prefer a fragrant smell over an odorless world anytime, and I believe that dogs are the same.

 To be honest, there’s not much of a negative effect by having a smell discharging device 24/7 around your dog.
 We are after all talking about pheromones and fragrance of the flora, not anything pungent like a durian.

 Well, this is in every way possible as not all dogs will react to pheromones.
 It is just like humans.
-Some people do not feel anything from an aromatherapy session, but experience much effective outcome when they drink a beer after a hard day’s work accompanied by a chocolate.
-That’s me by the way :)
+Some people do not feel anything from an aromatherapy session but experience a much effective outcome when they drink a beer after a hard day’s work accompanied by a bar of chocolate.
+That’s me by the way 🙂

 So if the pheromones collars do not work for you and your dog, there are still many other ways you can calm it down.
 This is also the reason I do not recommend going for the bundle deal for multiple collars.
 The intention to take advantage of the savings that accompany the bulk purchase may bite back if your dog does not react well to pheromones.

 All in all, pheromones have been proven to be effective to calm dogs down, and here spawning a market that uses this fact.
 One of the products born out of it is the dog pheromones collar.